v-gilbert/quantumbenchmarkzoo/content/system-level-benchmark/others/ques.md

 - Directly inferring fidelity from $$QUES(n, l)$$ values lead to a slightly over-estimated fidelity.
 - Limits related to the XQUATH assumption also apply to this method and can make the protocol spoofed {% cite gao2024limitations %}.

+## Implementation

+The implementation of this protocol is not publicly available.
+However, data and code are available upon request to the authors of {% cite Dong2022 %}.

 # References

 {% bibliography --cited %}